The Traveler’s Mindset: Turning Travel into Personal Transformation with Kelly Tolliday

 And if you love my podcast, please take a minute to give me a rating and review on your favorite podcast platform!

-Episode Transcript for The Traveler’s Mindset: Turning Travel into Personal Transformation with Kelly Tolliday
+Episode Transcript for The Traveler’s Mindset: Turning Travel into Personal Transformation with Kelly Tolliday:

 Kelly Berry (00:00) Hi friends and welcome back to Life Intended.
 I'm your host, Kelly Berry.
 Life Intended is a podcast that explores what it means to be true to yourself and live an authentic and purposeful life.
 Each episode explores my guest's version of personal growth, self -discovery, and the pursuit of becoming the best version of themselves, as well as how to find the joy in the journey.
 I'm excited today to have a conversation with Kelly Tolliday.
 Kelly is a wellness travel expert, retreat facilitator, travel advisor, and podcast host of Transform with Travel.
 She's also a 500 hour registered yoga teacher and an accredited continued education provider for the yoga industry.
 She is the co -founder of RNR, a boutique retreat and travel company, guiding you on intentional travel experiences in the world's most breathtaking destinations.
 Through their organized group tours and retreats, custom travel advising services, as well as retreat management and facilitation for coaches, businesses, and communities, RNR is your one stop shop for all of your travel needs.
 She is married to her husband, Sam, and is a mom to two beautiful girls and two crazy dogs.
 Welcome, Kelly.
 I'm excited to chat with you today.